openedx/docs.openedx.org/source/educators/concepts/releasing-course/beta_testing.rst

 If you do want a team member to be a beta tester, note that the privileges of the Staff or Admin role override those of a beta tester.
-The team member must use a different, second email address to create an additional edX account and enroll in the course, and the course team must assign only the beta tester role to that edX account.
-The course team member experiences the course as a learner only when she signs in to edX using the beta tester account.
+The team member must use a different, second email address to create an additional account and enroll in the course, and the course team must assign only the beta tester role to that account.
+The course team member experiences the course as a learner only when she signs in using the beta tester account.

 .. _What_Test: